Wacky-Mole/RareMagicPortal/README.md

 </details>

 ## Change Log:
-        Version 2.6.1
+        Version 2.6.2
+            Bug Fixes - Careful of serverdevcommands mod - will not consume crystals with even devcommands enabled Version 2.6.1
             Fixed some log spam, set some defaults to mirror more closely vanilla.
             If you see ▲ 6 or numbers in a portalname that is just displaying for Forced Biome Color: lets other mods know the color